 ALB supports iQUIC and gQUIC.
 For more information, see Use QUIC to accelerate the delivery of video and audio content.

-Step 2: Configure an SSL certificate
+Step 2: Add an SSL certificate

 Certificate | Description | Required for one-way authentication | Required for mutual authentication |

 Server certificate | A server certificate is used to authenticate the identity of a server.
-Your browser uses the server certificate to check whether the certificate sent by the server is signed and issued by a trusted certificate authority (CA).
+Your browser checks whether the certificate sent by the server is signed and issued by a trusted certificate authority (CA).
 For more information, see What is an SSL certificate? | Yes You can purchase or upload a server certificate in the Certificate Management Service console.
 ALB obtains the certificate from Certificate Management Service and uses the certificate. | Yes You can purchase or upload a server certificate in the Certificate Management Service console.
 ALB obtains the certificate from Certificate Management Service and uses the certificate. |

 CA certificate | A CA certificate is used by a server to verify the signature on a client certificate.
-If the signature is invalid, the connection request is denied. | No | Yes You can purchase or upload a CA certificate in the Certificate Management Service console.
+If the signature is invalid, the connection request is denied.
+Note A client certificate is used to authenticate the identity of the client when the client communicates with the server.
+You need to install a client certificate only on the client. | No | Yes You can purchase or upload a CA certificate in the Certificate Management Service console.
 ALB obtains the certificate from Certificate Management Service and uses the certificate. |

 If you want to access multiple domain names or add multiple server certificates, you can add additional certificates to the HTTPS listener.
 For more information, see Add an additional certificate.